Content of the Czech Life and Institutions Exam

 Signing up for the Czech Life and Institutions Exam

 A candidate may sign up for the Czech Life and Institutions Exam electronically using the on-line application at the ILPS CU website.
-It is also possible to sign up for the exam in person during office hours at the test centre where the exam is to be held.
 You have to register for the exam at least 14 days prior to the exam date.

 Czech Life and Institutions Exam dates and venues